-PRINCIPLE E (Continued) Developing the entity's capacity, including the capability of its leadership and the individuals within it Sub-F Principle aviours and actions that onstrate good governance in tice.
-Examples of systems, processes, documentation and other evidence demonstrating compliance Evaluation Level (1 - 4) Areas Requiring Improvement 2 he capability of leadership and uals 2.1 Developing protocols to ensure that elected and appointed leaders negotiate with each other regarding their respective roles early on in the relationship and that a shared understanding of roles and objectives is maintained. • Job descriptions Chief executive and leader pairings have considered how best to establish and maintain effective communication Standing Orders Scheme of Delegation 4 2.2 Publishing a statement that specifies the types of decisions that are delegated and those reserved for the collective decision making of the governing body. • Scheme of delegation reviewed at least annually in the light of legal and organisational changes Standing orders and financial regulations which are reviewed on a regular basis Standing Orders Scheme of Delegation Tender Procedures Financial Regulations 4 2.3 Ensuring the leader and the chief executive have clearly defined and distinctive leadership roles within a Clear statement of respective roles and responsibilities and how they will be put into practice N/A structure, whereby the chief executive leads the authority in implementing strategy and managing the delivery of services and other outputs set by members and each provides a check and a balance for each other's authority.
-TRBJB does not have these distinct roles within its structure due to the size and function of the organisation. -- --- -- --
+PRINCIPLE E (Continued) Developing the entity's capacity, including the capability of its leadership and the individuals within it Sub-Principle Behaviours and actions that demonstrate good governance in practice.
+Examples of systems, processes, documentation and other evidence demonstrating compliance Evaluation Level (1 - 4) Areas Requiring Improvement 2 the capability of leadership and uals 2.1 Developing protocols to ensure that elected and appointed leaders negotiate with each other regarding their respective roles early on in the relationship and that a shared understanding of roles and objectives is maintained. • Job descriptions Chief executive and leader pairings have considered how best to establish and maintain effective communication Standing Orders Scheme of Delegation 4 2.2 Publishing a statement that specifies the types of decisions that are delegated and those reserved for the collective decision making of the governing body. • Scheme of delegation reviewed at least annually in the light of legal and organisational changes Standing orders and financial regulations which are reviewed on a regular basis Standing Orders Scheme of Delegation Tender Procedures Financial Regulations 4 2.3 Ensuring the leader and the chief executive have clearly defined and distinctive leadership roles within a Clear statement of respective roles and responsibilities and how they will be put into practice N/A structure, whereby the chief executive leads the authority in implementing strategy and managing the delivery of services and other outputs set by members and each provides a check and a balance for each other's authority.
+TRBJB does not have these distinct roles within its structure due to the size and function of the organisation. -- -- --- -- --

-PRINCIPLE E (Continued) Developing the entity's capacity, including the capability of its leadership and the individuals within it Examples of systems, processes, documentation and other evidence demonstrating compliance Evaluation Level (1 - 4) Areas Requiring Improvement 2.4 Developing the capabilities of members and senior management to achieve effective shared leadership and to enable the organisation to respond successfully to changing legal and policy demands as well as economic, political and environmental changes and risks by: • Access to courses/information briefings on new legislation Continuous Professional Development for Bridge Manager and his staff.
+PRINCIPLE E (Continued) Developing the entity's 's capacity, including the capability of i ts leadership and the individuals within it Sub-l Principle Behaviours and actions that demonstrate good governance in practice.
+Examples of systems, processes, documentation and other evidence demonstrating compliance Evaluation Level (1 - 4) Areas Requiring Improvement 2.4 Developing the capabilities of members and senior management to achieve effective shared leadership and to enable the organisation to respond successfully to changing legal and policy demands as we as economic, political and environmental changes and risks by: Access to courses/information briefings on new legislation Continuous Professional Development for Bridge Manager and his staff.
 Induction training for new members.
 Equalities and Human Rights Training delivered to all staff 2019.
 Maintaining SLA's with DCC Legal.
-4 2.4 a) ensuring members and staff have access to appropriate induction tailored to their role and that ongoing training and development matching individual and organisational requirements is available and encouraged. • Induction programme Personal development plans for members and officers Staff Training Plan.
+4 a) ensuring members and staft have access to appropriate induction tailored to their role and that ongoing training and development matching individual and organisational requirements is available and encouraged.
+Induction programme Personal development plans for members and officers Staff Training Plan.
 Employee Appraisal process.
 Training Matrix that links to job competence and H&S requirements for all roles is monitored by Bridge Management and monies set aside in revenue budget every year to ensure this is an ongoing process.
 Review of staff training undertaken at management meetings.
 Induction training for new members.
-4

-2.4 ensuring members and Equalities and Human Rights Training delivered to all staff 2019.
-For example, for members this may include 4 b) officers have the appropriate skills, knowledge, resources and support to fulfil their roles and responsibilities and ensuring that they are able to update their knowledge on a continuing basis. the ability to: scrutinise and challenge recognise when outside expert advice is required promote trust Staff Training Plan.
+4 b) officers have skills, knowl Equalities and Human Rights Training delivered to all staff 2019. members and ve the appropriate wledge, resources wledge, resources of scrutinise and challenge and responsion orat they are able to orange promote trust orange work in partnership Staff Training Plan.
 Employee Appraisal process.
 Induction training for new members.
 Equalities and Human Rights Training delivered to all staff 2019.